propellerlabsio/meteor-ui5-website/public/docs/tutorial/08-Accounts-Task-List.md

     },
 ```

-## Store user id of the whoever is logged in againsts the task when adding tasks
+## Store user id of the whoever is logged in againsts the task when adding new tasks
 In `webapp/Tasks.controller.js` file add the codes to `onAddTask` function to store user id against the task
 ```js
     {